Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 	for filepath, s3_key in s3_key_by_file.items():
 		s3_client.upload_file(filepath, s3_bucket, s3_key)
 ```

-If we forgot to provide a piece of data in our code, we are alerted immediately in
-`_parse_header`, rather than further downstream.
-While this is not that impactful in a
-small code listing like this one, it helps a lot in larger codebase, where this lets us
-get to the source of the error right aways instead of going through dozens of function
-calls to figure out where data is missing.

 Moreover, this boosts code readability, since readers will be able to tell at a glance
 which  data `_upload_to_s3` expects in `recordings`, rather than have to read the entire